Slim (film): Plot

 Slim, a farmer from southeastern Ohio, becomes fascinated by a crew of linemen erecting transmission towers across his uncle and aunt's property.
-He asks Pop (J. Farrell MacDonald) for a job, but there are no openings.
-When a man is fired, however, Red (Pat O'Brien), Pop's best lineman, takes a liking to Slim and persuades Pop to give him a chance as a "grunt", an assistant on the ground who sends up tools and parts.
-Red and Stumpy (Stuart Erwin), another grunt, teach Slim what he needs to know.
+He asks Pop for a job, but there are no openings.
+When a man is fired, however, Red, Pop's best lineman, takes a liking to Slim and persuades Pop to give him a chance as a "grunt", an assistant on the ground who sends up tools and parts.
+Red and Stumpy, another grunt, teach Slim what he needs to know.

 Slim wins the respect of Red and Pop when he spots cheating during a poker game and pitches in during the ensuing brawl.
 When hungover lineman Wyatt Ranstead falls and is killed, Slim is promoted to lineman.
 The company sends a vice president to investigate the death.
 To save Pop's job, Red deliberately antagonizes the executive and is fired.
 Slim gets himself dismissed out of loyalty, and the two go on the road.

-They head to Chicago to see Red's girlfriend, Cally (Margaret Lindsay) a nurse.
-The three set out to have a good time (though Red insists on paying for everything).
+They head to Chicago to see Red's girlfriend, Cally, a nurse.
+The three set out to have a good time (although Red insists on paying for everything).
 Slim finds himself falling for Cally, and she for him.
 When Red's money runs out, he and Slim head off to New Mexico for work.

-Red knows and dislikes one of their fellow linemen, Wilcox (Joe Sawyer).
+Red knows and dislikes one of their fellow linemen, Wilcox.
 When Red is later offered the job of foreman at another camp, he initially turns it down, but changes his mind when Slim offers to be his "straw boss" (assistant).
 Wilcox, who had been hoping for the promotion himself, tries to sabotage Red's rope, but Slim stops him.
 Later, on the ground, Wilcox pulls out a knife and stabs Slim.
 While Slim is recovering in the hospital, Cally comes to nurse him.
 They admit they love each other and tell Red they are going to get married.
 When Slim is offered stable, safe maintenance work, Cally accepts for him.
 Slim, however, refuses to give up his dangerous profession, and when Pop sends for Red, goes with him.

-They arrive during a terrible blizzard, and are called out to a substation to restore power, even though there are "hot" wires all around.
+They arrive during a terrible blizzard and are called out to a substation to restore power, even though there are "hot" wires all around.
 Red and another man fall to their deaths when a rope breaks in a block and tackle while pulling up a transmission line.
 Cally joins Slim and once again tries to talk him out of line work.
-When Slim heads back out into the snow to complete the job, Cally accepts his decision, telling him, "I'll be waiting for you."
+When Slim heads back out into the snow to complete the job, Cally accepts his decision, telling him, "I'll be waiting for you".